Suhail Shaheen: Early and personal life

 Suhail was born in the Paktia Province of Afghanistan.
 He was educated in Pakistan, and he is known to be a prolific writer and fluent speaker of English and Urdu in addition to his native Pashto.
 Suhail studied at the International Islamic University Islamabad and Kabul University.

+In 2022, he faced much criticism and outrage from Afghans and rights advocates over what they called double standards and hypocrisy following reports, including an interview, that his two daughters go to school in Qatar, while the Taliban regime he represented denied the same right to every girl of the same age under their rule in Afghanistan.

 Career

 During the period of the Taliban's original Islamic Emirate (1996–2001), Shaheen served as Afghanistan's Deputy Ambassador at the Afghan Embassy in Pakistan.
 During the later phase of the Taliban's insurgency (2013–2021), he served as one of the Taliban's official spokesmen at their political office in Doha, where he gave many interviews to international media channels.

 On 20 September 2021, the Taliban-led government of the Islamic Emirate of Afghanistan nominated him to become Afghanistan's official envoy to the United Nations.
 Shaheen however would be unable to take over the post unless the United Nations Credentials Committee accepts Shaheen's appointment.
 The UN has rejected recognizing Shaheen as the official Afghan representative and instead recognizes Muhammad Wali Naeemi, the ambassador of the now-ousted government of the Islamic Republic of Afghanistan.

 In October 2021, Shaheen rejected American help in fighting the Islamic State – Khorasan Province, saying, "We are able to tackle Daesh independently."

 In January 2025, he was appointed head of the Doha embassy after Mohammad Naeem Wardak was recalled to Kabul.